 No. 65-LEGAL LEG BLOCK.
-Defensive wrestlers may use their arm or hand to block the leg and then sit back to take the opponent to the mat.
+Wrestlers may use their arm or hand to block the leg and then sit back to take the opponent to the mat.

 No. 66-ILLEGAL LEG BLOCK (CUT BACK).
-Defensive wrestlers are not allowed to use their leg in a whip-like fashion to take their opponent back to the mat.
+Wrestlers are not allowed to use their leg in a whip-like fashion to take their opponent back to the mat.